stevencombs/retrocombs.github.io/google.md

 <img class="category" src="http://www.stevencombs.com/images/design/google.svg" />

 I write often about [Apple](apple.html) products; however, I am also a fan of Google products and services.
-Along with my iOS and OS X devices, I also own a Chromebook and Nexus 6.
+Along with my iOS and OS X devices, I also own a [Acer R13 Chromebook](http://amzn.to/2i5kWGy) and Pixel phone.
 Chrome is my primary browser on all devices.
 I'm a Google Fi customer and can't even remember a day when I didn't use Google Drive or Google Inbox to access my important files and email.
 I guess you can call me an Apple-Google fanboy.

 ## Android